 Quite simply, all the proctor is expected to do is ensure that you are taking the quiz or test without any outside help.
-They are responsible to email registrar@cbtseminary.org within a day of your completing the quiz/test with a statement to this effect:
+They are responsible to confirm via the confirmation button in the password email that you did not use any outside help while completing the exam.